New to DeafBlind Students

 The Minnesota DeafBlind Project is not an advocacy organization.
 However, we can provide guidance and suggestions for assisting with appropriate goal identification and adaptations through the lens of combined hearing and vision loss.
 Feel free to contact the Education Specialist, Ann Mayes.

-Where can I access modules about deafblindness for my student who has combined hearing and vision loss?
+Where can I access online courses about deafblindness for my student who has combined hearing and vision loss?

-The Minnesota DeafBlind Project offers facilitated cohorts for teachers and interveners using the Open Hands, Open Access (OHOA): Deaf-Blind Intervener Learning Modules.
-New cohorts open for pre-registration in September each year.
-Continuing education units (CEUs) are provided when module series are completed.
-The modules are also available for independent self-study through NCDB’s website.
+The Minnesota DeafBlind Project offers facilitated cohorts for teachers and interveners using the Open Hands, Open Access (OHOA): Deafblind Intervener Learning Modules.
+New cohorts open for pre-registration in September and January of each year.
+Free continuing education units (CEUs) are provided when four courses in a cohort are completed.
+The modules are also available for independent self-study through the National Center on Deafblindness’s website.
 Decide which best fits your learning needs and schedule.